BigBenDevs/PAAtoPNG/README.md

 Step 3: Select the destination path you would like the converted files to be sent to.

 NOTE:  Save checkboxes do not currently update.
-It's o the TODO list.
+It's on the TODO list.